Dressed D-strings with Instability and Transverse Rotation: The Open String Pair Production: Boundary state derivation and its remarks

 Now we impose a transverse spatial rotation to the D-string.
 Thus, we define $x^2$ as the horizontal axis and $x^1$ as the vertical axis.
 At $t = 0$, the coordinate $x^1$ is along the D-string, while $x^2$ is perpendicular to it.
 The D-string then undergoes a counterclockwise rotation with a constant angular velocity $\omega$ around an axis normal to the plane $x^1x^2$.
 A coordinate system $\{x'^\mu\}$ is affixed to the D-string, such that at any given time, the planes $x^1 x^2$ and $x'^1 x'^2$ have the same origin and remain perfectly coincident.
 This setup leads to the following transformations between the original and rotating coordinates

 It is crucial to emphasize that the arguments of the {\it cosine} and {\it sine} functions is $\omega t$ but not $\omega X^0$.
-Consequently, if the angular velocity is wrongly redefined as $\omega=\dfrac{{\rm d}\theta}{{\rm d}X^0(\sigma, \tau)}$, we receive a position dependent angular velocity $\omega(\sigma, \tau)$.
+Here, the rotation is defined via the time ``$t$'', which is the eigenvalue of the zero-mode operator $x^0$.
+This ``$t$'' has no dependence on worldsheet coordinates $\sigma$ or $\tau$, ensuring the equations of motion and also the boundary state equations hold for both string coordinates $X^\mu$ and $X'^\mu$.
+Consequently, if the angular velocity is wrongly redefined as $\omega=\frac{{\rm d}\theta}{{\rm d}X^0(\sigma, \tau)}$, we receive a position dependent angular velocity $\omega(\sigma, \tau)$.
 In this case, each point along the emitted closed string from the rotating D-string exhibits a distinct angular velocity.
 This violates the assumption of a uniform angular velocity for the rotation of the D-string.

 Now for the tachyon matrix $U_{2 \times 2}$ we assume $U_{01} = U_{11} = 0$ and $U_{00} \neq 0 \equiv U'$.
 By plugging Eq. \eqref{A3} into Eq. \eqref{A2}, along with the general solution of the equation of motion for $X^\mu (\sigma, \tau)$, we receive the boundary state equations in terms of the zero modes and oscillators of the closed string coordinates.
 For the zero-mode part, we obtain